mrcbax/logoilab.github.io/DyingLight.md

 ```
 sudo usermod -aG plugdev $USER
 ```

+You may have to replace `$USER` with your username.

 Log out and log back in and you should be ready to go.